BuildAPE/jbrotli/README.md

 jBrotli
 =========================================

-## About jBrotli

-Java bindings for [Brotli](https://github.com/google/brotli.git): a new compression algorithm for the internet
+Java bindings for [Brotli](https://github.com/google/brotli.git): a new compression algorithm for the internet.

 ##### License